nizarhaider/YourFolio/content/blogs/blog-2.md

 ---
-title: Here's a list of the top reasons why having a personal website is crucial in today's world
+title: 10 good reasons to get started with a website
 description: "Heading example Here is example of hedings.
 You can use this heading by following markdownify rules."
-image: "/images/blog-2.jpg"
+image: "/images/fatima.png"
-date: 2022-05-04T05:00:00Z
+date: 2023-05-08T05:00:00Z
 draft: false
 ---